Big Game Bound: Hall of Famers Brian Urlacher, Brian Dawkins talk Super Bowl LVII

 It’s won’t be long before the Kansas City Chiefs and Philadelphia Eagles square off for Super Bowl LVII at State Farm Stadium in Glendale, Arizona!

-Indy’s Chris Hagan and WGN’s Jarrett Payton will preview all things Super Bowl with live Big Game Bound coverage from Radio Row at the Phoenix Convention Center.
+Indy’s Chris Hagan and WGN’s Jarrett Payton previewed all things Super Bowl with Big Game Bound coverage from Radio Row at the Phoenix Convention Center.

-For Thursday’s show, we’ll talk to a pair of Hall of Fame defenders who dominated the 2000s and entered Canton in the same 2018 class.
+For Thursday’s show, they talked to a pair of Hall of Fame defenders who dominated the 2000s and entered Canton in the same 2018 class.

 Linebacker Brian Urlacher starred for the Chicago Bears.
 The eight-time Pro Bowl selection was the 2005 Defensive Player of the Year and the 2000 Rookie of the Year.
 Among the greatest Bears players of all time, he made First-team All-Pro four times.